Examples of Quantifier-Pronoun Flip

-This entry is a continuum of the designated study on Quantifiers.
+This study is a continuum of the designated study on Quantifiers.
 If you wish to learn all there is about Quantifiers, you may click this LINKOpens in new window.
-However, if your interest is based solely on Quantifier-Pronoun Flip, continue with this entry.
+However, if your interest is based solely on Quantifier-Pronoun Flip, continue with this study.

-When all, both, and each appear in an NP whose head is a pronoun, they must be followed by of, and the pronoun is therefore in the object form, as shown in 12).
+When all, both, and each appear in a noun phrase (NP) whose head is a pronoun, they must be followed by of, and the pronoun is therefore in the object form, as shown in 12).

 - 12a) All (of ) his books got good reviews.